How HR Staff Have to Think About Issues

 In that case, no question, Thursday should be charged as a vacation day.
 But, what has been past practice in the company?
 Are employees expected to travel back on Wednesday, if possible, or is Thursday the normal day of travel to return.

 Most employees want to return to home and work as soon as possible.
 So, they travel home on Wednesday if any flight is possible, rather than spending a night hanging out by themselves in a strange city with nothing to do.

 This is also a private versus public employee sector question.
 If you are a public sector employee, often working under the negotiated conditions of a union contract, you expect such considerations as payment for every minute that you work.
 If not in direct compensation, a public sector employee expects comp time for hours worked and would expect to be paid for traveling on the weekend, too.

 This thinking is anathema to a private sector employer who expects exempt employees to get the job done and meet the goals.
 In fact, thinking like an hourly employee will impede your career and make you less valued as an employee.
 Here are some earlier thoughts about compensating employees for travel time.

 If the employee is an hourly or nonexempt employee, employers have to take into account paid travel time, plus hours worked at the trade show.
 When an employee is eligible for over-time, these regulations apply even on the road.

-(This is one of my theories about why nonexempt employees are so rarely asked to travel for customer events and training.
-The government regulations make their attendance cost prohibitive – or at least - a pain in the behind to account for and pay by employers.
-And, as much as these rules may inhibit the utilization of and career growth of hourly employees, my sympathies are with the employers.)
+(This is one of the theories about why nonexempt employees are so rarely asked to travel for customer events and training.
+The government regulations make their attendance cost prohibitive–or at least–a pain in the behind to account for and pay by employers.
+And, as much as these rules may inhibit the utilization of and career growth of hourly employees, HR sympathies are with the employers.)

 More Considerations for the HR Decision about Trade Show Policy